shaolinshaosson/ngx-dynamic-template/README.md

 # angular2-dynamic-component

-An implementation of dynamic component wrapper at Angular2 (2.0.0 compatible).
+An implementation of dynamic component wrapper at Angular2 (2.1.0 & AOT compatible).

 ## Installation